 Project 2 OSP France-Spain: annual allocation of bundled short-term capacities (South) Description of the project Annual short-term Open Subscription Periods with pro-rata allocation for 20% of the existing capacities between Spain and France.
 Significant achievements and state of play Planned starting date: November every year.
 Capacity was sold through OSP STC 2012 for the period from April 2013 to March 2014, with pro-rata allocation as programmed.
 As a result of it, all capacity was allocated in the direction France-Spain (total requests were 1.7 times higher than available capacity) and no capacity was however allocated in the other direction, Spain-France.
-After this procedure, CAM products will be harmonised following CAM NC requirements.
+No specific progress or developments related to this project have been reported during this quarter.
+After this procedure, CAM products will be harmonised following CAM NC requirements (see project 4).
 Obstacles or delays in the implementation None.
-Potential divergences with the related FG-NC Allocation based on a pro-rata mechanism, not auction.
+Potential divergences with the related FG-NC Allocation based on a pro-rata mechanism, not auctions.
 Actions to overcome obstacles or delays, and potential divergences with the related FG-NC The alignment of this annual short-term OSP allocation procedure (pro-rata) with ACER's FG and ENTSOG's proposal for a Network Code on CAM (auctions) will be carried out through project 4.
 Comments